The Tesla Model X all-electric SUV is now available to order, priced from £74,480 for the 75D model, with first deliveries set for late this year.

 At an event where the first production Model Xs were handed over to owners in California, Tesla boss Elon Musk said: “It’s important to show that any type of car can go electric.
 We showed a sports car can go electric, we’ve showed it with a sedan and now we’re going to show that we can do it with an SUV.
 It's important that we move to a sustainable world sooner rather than later."

-Production of the Model X is scheduled to take place at Tesla’s California plant, which already makes the Model S. Tesla manufacturing boss Gilbert Passin has previously said the factory is already set up to deal with multiple body styles: “We can build many models on the same line.
+Production of the Model X will take place at Tesla’s California plant, which already makes the Model S. Tesla manufacturing boss Gilbert Passin has previously said the factory is already set up to deal with multiple body styles: “We can build many models on the same line.
 The Model S is just one ‘top hat’ on a platform that is very modular.
 All our pressing modules are very adjustable and we’re working on improving that flexibility even further and making it faster at the moment.

 “This plant is all about high flexibility at a low cost.
 We can handle different designs effectively and quickly.”